Shakti213/httpdlib/README.md

 implementations available in *src/httpdlib/util/platform/win32_content_type.cpp*.
 Inside *src/httpdlib/util/platform* a header called *content_type.h* is located which declares all the platform specific functions available.

-## Usage
-Everything available by httpdlib is wrapped inside the httpdlib namespace, or a sub-namespace to this.
-Some basic implementations are available that allows you start serving files from a directory, or in-memory content immediately, but for more advanced use cases the library is very easy to build on.

 ### Requests
 Requests are parsed using the httpdlib::request class, and the usage is pretty